ubccr/grendel/docs/pages/production.md

 ## Database settings

-By default, Grendel's database is stored entirely in memory and is not written to disk.
+Unless you installed an rpm or deb package, Grendel's database is stored entirely in memory by default and is not written to disk.
 This means any changes to the Grendel database will be lost next time Grendel is restarted.
 If you manage all your boot images and compute nodes via JSON files, simply make sure Grendel is started with the following options:

 ```
 grendel serve --hosts /path/to/hosts.json --images /path/to/images.json